-When the LSA assesses your assets for the purposes of making repayments, it considers all your assets.
+When the Legal Services Commissioner assesses your assets for the purposes of making repayments, it considers all your assets.
 It doesn't make deductions for your equity in your home, your first car, your furniture and household possessions, and tools of trade.
-This is different from when the LSA is considering your eligibility for Legal Aid (see above).
-For eligibility purposes the LSA does make those deductions, so that it considers only what it calls your "disposable" assets.
+This is different from when the Legal Services Commissioner is considering your eligibility for Legal Aid (see above).
+For eligibility purposes the Legal Services Commissioner does make those deductions, so that it considers only what it calls your "disposable" assets.

 If you're a beneficiary with no assets, it's unlikely you'll have to repay any of your legal aid.

 When it tells you that you've been granted Legal Aid, theLegal Services Commissioner will also tell you the maximum amount you may have to repay.
 The actual amount that you eventually have to repay may be less than that amount.